faithz314/faithz314/README.md

 - 👋 Hi, I’m @faithz314
-- 👀 I’m interested in ui/ux and fullstack
+- 👀 I’m interested in fullstack and design
 - 🌱 I’m currently learning web dev from scratch!
-- 💞️ I’m looking to collaborate on ... any project you need help with!
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... tbd
+- 📫 How to reach me ...
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I've never broken a bone
+- ⚡ Fun fact:

 <!---
 faithz314/faithz314 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.